pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 1,murat,aykanat
 1,john,smith
 ```
-This is useful when the columns are not differentiable.
-For example if columns are all numbers, and you send the file to a person who does not know what the columns mean.
-That would be very confusing for the other person.So it would be better if we include headers in those scenarios to indicate what those column of values mean.
+This is useful when the columns are not clear by its data fields.
+For example if columns are all numbers, and you send the file to a person who does not know what the columns mean, that would be very confusing for the other person because he or she doesn't know what those numbers mean.So it would be better if we include headers in those scenarios to indicate what those column of values mean.

 #### More Details